Ghislaine Maxwell Files Reveal Exchange Detailing Age Of Consent In The State Of Florida

 She later added that she believed the person was “just trying to be helpful.”

-The interviewer asked her follow-up questions about why the consent laws would come up in her discussions with Epstein, while Maxwell continued to insist that she believed the person was simply providing helpful information.
+The interviewer asked her some follow-up questions about why the consent laws would come up in her discussions with Epstein, but Maxwell continued to insist that she believed the person was simply providing helpful information.